va loan network white logo

 Deep Dive: Compensating Factors

-• Document residual income thoroughly with a clean worksheet and conservative expense assumptions.
+• Document residual income with conservative assumptions.

-• Build reserves and reduce discretionary debts to ease ratios and create safety margin.
+• Build reserves and reduce discretionary debts.

 9. Residual Income Cures